U2opia Mobile

-U2opia Mobile is a mobile technology company which has its headquarters in Singapore.
-The company’s product Fonetwish enables customers to receive real time updates from social networking sites such as Facebook, Twitter and Google on any handset without access to the internet.
+U2opia Mobile is a Singaporean mobile technology company.
+The company’s main product Fonetwish enables customers to receive real time updates from social networking sites such as Facebook, Twitter and Google on any handset without access to the internet.
 It also develops several social applications.

 History

 U2opia Mobile was founded by Sumesh Menon and Ankit Nautiyal in 2010.

+By 2014, the company had a customer base of 15 million in over 33 countries.

 In October 2017, U2opia Mobile launched Reycreo, a platform geared to help game discovery and adoption in frontier markets.